a2o/snoopy/README.md

+## 7. License

+Snoopy is released under GNU General Public License version 2.

+Snoopy was originally released under GNU GPLv2 license, and during the course of it's life various people contributed code to it under the same license.
+Therefore Snoopy continues to be released under GNU GPLv2 license, as this is the only license all contributors agreed to, up to this point.

+Should some entity (individual or corporation) desire to obtain Snoopy under a different license (commercial, for example), a consent from all contributors will be required.

-## 7. Credits
+## 8. Credits

-Development is currently located at the following URI:
+Snoopy development is currently located at the following URI:
     http://github.com/a2o/snoopy/

-Snoopy Logger was originally created by:
+Snoopy Logger was originally created and maintained by:
-     marius@umich.edu
-        mbm@linux.com

-Snoopy is currently maintained by:
-    Bostjan Skufca, bostjan@a2o.si
+    Marius Aamodt Eriksen <marius@umich.edu>
+    Mike Baker <mbm@linux.com>

 List of contributors is available at the following locations:
 - in the Snoopy's ChangeLog file;
 - in the list of pull requests on GitHub.

+Snoopy is currently maintained by:
+    Bostjan Skufca <bostjan@a2o.si>